kylpo/notes/Web-vs-Native.md

 Desktop web and Mobile web should probably be in different categories.
 Salesforce, Google, etc embrace desktop web, but not mobile web.

+The realization of web-lite kind of goes counter to Mobile First design.
+Almost feels like we were led to think that we should build mobile apps on the web because of this Mobile First mantra.

 # Web vs Native
 - Web is for accessibility, especially PWA (offline) web is good for _content_